-2023 2022 Subject to expenditure for specified purpose: Centers of Excellence \$ 764,690 \$ 2,458,667 Mobile learning unit 335,247 172,483 Big Data Hub 18,750 93,750 COVID-19 Relief 54,333 DFPS Parents as Teachers 30,786 Total subject to expenditure for specified purpose 1,118,687 2,810,019 Subject to passage of time: Contributions receivable that are not restricted by donors, but which are unavailable for expenditure until due 150,000 300,000 Endowments: Subject to spending policy and appropriation: Maconda Brown O'Conner Scholarship Fund 425,206 357,329 Total net assets with donor restrictions \$ 1,693,893 \$ 3,467,348
+2024 2023 Subject to expenditure for specified purpose: Centers of Excellence Scholarships \$ 1,127,876 485,983 \$ 764,690 Mobile learning unit Collab Kid U 168,462 5,000 335,247 Big Data Hub 18,750 Total subject to expenditure for specified purpose 1,787,321 1,118,687 Subject to passage of time: Contributions receivable that are not restricted by donors, but which are unavailable for expenditures until due 18,018 150,000 Endowments: Subject to spending policy and appropriation: Maconda Brown O'Conner Scholarship Fund 425,206 Total net assets with donor restrictions \$ 1,805,339 \$ 1,693,893

-NOTE 6 - ENDOWMENT
+NOTE 7 - ENDOWMENT

 CFC's endowment consists of one donor-restricted fund established to support scholarships.
 As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.
+At the beginning of 2024, CFC received permission from the donor to treat the endowment fund as restricted for scholarships only, and not as an endowed fund required to be maintained in perpetuity.
+The balance is reflected in net assets subject to expenditure for scholarships.